The Most Relatable Pop Culture Characters Revealed

 Most Successful Sidekicks

-Onscreen Representation
+On-screen Representation

-It seems that there’s still work to be done when it comes to onscreen personalities generally, as the survey also found 1 in 10 people (9%) don’t relate to any characters at all.
+There’s still work to be done regarding on-screen personalities generally, as the survey also found that one in ten people (9%) do not relate to any characters at all.

 Summary